petergregg/Content/Blog/Articles/Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service.md

     ![Visual Studio Add Azure Function To Azure Functions Project](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/VisualStudio/VisualStudioAddAzureFunctionToAzureFunctionsProject.png)

-3. Select **SignalR** in the Azure Functions list, and then enter the following values into the New Azure Function window.
+3. Select **SignalR** in the Azure Functions list.
+Enter the following values into the New Azure Function window, and then select **Add**.

     | Parameter | Value |
     | --- | --- |